 What Kaspersky has said

 In a statement about the devastating impact that data breaches are having, Dmitry Aleshin, vice president of product marketing at Kaspersky Lab said “It can also have a very personal impact on people’s lives, whether they are customers or failed employees, so this is a reminder that cybersecurity has real-life implications and is in fact everyone’s concern … With data now traveling on devices and via the cloud, and with regulations like GDPR becoming enforceable, it’s vital that businesses pay even closer attention to their data protection strategies.”
+Our feeling is that this should included a major focus on the ‘people side’ of daily operations, known as behavioural security, as this is where most of the ingresses into systems is made.

 The GDPR effect